voodooEntity/slingshotdb/docs/ABOUT_SLINGSHOT.md

 While the data inside SlingshotDB can be mapped in a network like way, the input and output format are flattened onto a tree like format.
 This allows you to minimize the amount of data stored in the database, while still beeing able to retrieve an easy to parse and use format.

-In the current state SlingshotDB can used via the [HTTP API](https://github.com/voodooEntity/slingshotdb/blob/master/docs/HTTP_API_V1.md).
+In the current state SlingshotDB can be used via the [HTTP API](https://github.com/voodooEntity/slingshotdb/blob/master/docs/HTTP_API_V1.md).

 While the database is based on in-memory operations, it offers the option to have asynchronous persistency.
 This will have a rather small impact to the write/update/delete actions.
 If you enable persistance, the database will import all persistance datasets on startup.